 Another good hook is a fact supported by statistics.
 Such openings captivate your readers since they provide undeniable proofs of particular statements.
 It also helps to gain trust in further arguments you will be making in your paper.
 Include exciting and reliable data that will impress your audience with your subject expertise.
 Make sure that your statistical facts come from credible sources.

-Here is the example for an essay about technology:
+Here is an example for an essay about technology:

 Humor is also one of the ways to hook a reader in an essay.
 People like to laugh as it makes them feel relaxed and less stressed.
 An anecdotal hook is something you don't want to use in a piece that discusses severe issues.
 It can be really out of place, and you will most likely confuse or cause dispraise among your readers.
 Instead, it suits best for personal narrative essays.
 By starting with something funny about a situation that occurred, you may let your readers know more about yourself.
 This way, you will make a good base for your further narration.